jimhigson/oboe.js/README.md

 # Examples

+## A simple download

+It isn't really what Oboe is for but you can use it as a simple AJAX library.
+This might be good to drop it into an existing application then refactor some more to make it progressive.

+oboe('/myapp/things.json')
+   .done( function(things) {

+      // we got it
+   })
+   .fail(function() {

+      // we don't got it
+   });

 ## Using objects from the JSON stream

 Say we have a resource called things.json that we need to fetch over AJAX: